Our Story

 Biographies

-Mary E. Godfrey (1913-2007)
+Mary E. Godfrey (1913 - 2007)

 Born in Charlotte Court House, VA and raised in New York City, Mary earned a BFA from Pratt Institute and M.A. from Teachers' College Columbia University.

-Ruth Godfrey Gibson (1915-2003)
+Ruth Godfrey Gibson (1915 - 2003)

 was born and raised in New York City.
 She attended Newtown High School and Central Needle Trades School, where she learned to sew to make clothing for her three young daughters.

 After a long career at Macy's, Ruth rekindled her interest in sewing and developed new skills in quilting and embroidery.
-As a member of the Ebony Quilters of Southeast Queens, she taught courses in her local community.
+As a member of the Ebony Quilters of Southeast Queens, she taught classes in her local community.

 Ruth is a featured artist in "A Communion of the Spirits: African American Quilters, Preservers, and Their Stories" by Roland L. Freeman.